brains-on-code/conducting-and-analyzing-human-studies/README.md

 # Part 2: Reanalyzed Studies

 In the folder `Part2 Reanalyzed Studies`, we provide the scripts and data of each study that we reanalyzed.
-We also provide a short summary of the study and our results in a PDF in each folder.
+We also provide a short summary of the study and our results in a `Summary.pdf` in each folder.

 Overall, we reanalyzed 12 studies.